WordPress/gutenberg/packages/e2e-test-utils/README.md

 -   _blockType_ `string`: The expected value of the data-type attribute of the block's external wrapper

+_Returns_

+-   `Promise`: A promise that's resolved when the active element is evaluated and asserted against the expected result.

 <a name="findSidebarPanelToggleButtonWithTitle" href="#findSidebarPanelToggleButtonWithTitle">#</a> **findSidebarPanelToggleButtonWithTitle**

 Finds a sidebar panel with the provided title.